 Pay Attention to Time of Day

 If you keep your child’s music-making to business hours (9AM-5PM), you shouldn’t have too many problems.
 Most apartments have mandatory “quiet hours” listed in the lease, so take a look at that before planning your child’s practice routine.
 If you’re friendly with your neighbors, reach out to them and be as accommodating as possible.

 If your next door neighbor works the graveyard shift, encouraging your child to play while they’re trying to sleep probably isn’t a good idea.
 In most cases, neighbors will understand the importance of music in your child’s life.
 And many will be happy to provide a list of times when your child’s practicing won’t bother them.

 Think About Room Layout

-As you can see, with a little preparation and forward thinking, you can keep your neighbors happy while still allowing your child to progress when they practice an instrument.
-If sound continues to be an issue, and renting a practice space isn’t a viable solution, speak with your child’s music teacher for additional insight.
+With a little preparation and forward thinking, you can keep your neighbors happy while still allowing your child to practice their instrument.
+If sound continues to be an issue, speak with your child’s music teacher for additional insight.
 Perhaps they’ll allow your child to practice at school after-hours or during a free period.

 If motivation is a problem for your child, learn How to Motivate Your Child to Practice.